Lensing, Shadow and Photon Rings in a Magnetized Black Hole Spacetime: ANGULAR RADII OF THE SHADOW

-We denote by $\alpha$ and $\beta$ as, respectively, the vertical (meridional) angular radius and the horizontal (equatorial) angular radius of the Schwarzschild-Melvin black hole.
+} { As in the Ernst spacetime the lightlike geodesics are in general chaotic, the shadow cannot be calculated analytically.
+However, we will show in this section that it is possible to determine analytically the vertical angular diameter $\alpha$ of the shadow, and for an observer in the equatorial plane also the horizontal angular diameter $\beta$.
+For a numerical determination of the shadow in the Ernst spacetime we refer to Lima Junior et al. \cite{LimaJunior2022}.}

 For determining the shadow, it is crucial to specify the location of the light sources.
 One has to consider all initial directions of past-oriented light rays from the observer position; one assigns brightness to those light rays that do reach a light source and darkness to those that do not.
-In the case of an asymptotically flat spacetime, it is reasonable to assume that light sources are on a sphere of radius $r_S$ and to consider the limit $r_S \to \infty$. { In the Ernst spacetime with $B \neq 0$, this is not reasonable because light rays with $L \neq 0$ never reach infinity, recall Section \ref{sec:Geodesics in the Ernst Spacetime}.} So we assume that light sources are on a sphere of radius $r_S$, for a finite $r_S$.
+In the case of an asymptotically flat spacetime, it is reasonable to assume that light sources are on a sphere of radius $r_S$ and to consider the limit $r_S \to \infty$.
+In the Ernst spacetime with $B \neq 0$, this is not reasonable because light rays with $L \neq 0$ never reach infinity, recall Section \ref{sec:Geodesics in the Ernst Spacetime}.
+So we assume that light sources are on a sphere of radius $r_S$, for a finite $r_S$.